kevinpt/opbasm/_sources/rst/opbsim.txt

 Peripheral Interface
 ~~~~~~~~~~~~~~~~~~~~

 You can add your own peripherals by modifying the Opbsim source.
 They are implemented as objects initialized with a sequence of input and output ports they are attached to.
-Whenever an ``input`` or ``output`` instruction is executed, the associated port is checked for attached peripherals and portRead or portWrite method is called on the perioheral object.
+Whenever an ``input`` or ``output`` instruction is executed, the associated port is checked for attached peripherals and portRead or portWrite method is called on the peripheral object.
 The methods have access to the processor state and can modify port values as needed.
 Multiple peripherals can be attached to a single port.
 They will be called in the order that they were defined during initialization of the processor state.

 Test suite